john-shefer/NetHole.3beta/README.md

       First, some definitions.

-      * "Excluded" IPs are those that you DON'T want LaBrea to ever capture.
+      * "Excluded" IPs are those that you DON'T want NetHole to ever capture.

         Please note that you don't need to specify "active" IPs (ie those with a live machine sitting on the address).
-LaBrea won't capture an IP with a machine on it.
+NetHole won't capture an IP with a machine on it.
 This is only for empty IPs that you DON'T want captured.

-      * "HardExcluded" IPs are those that you don't want LaBrea to hard capture.
+      * "HardExcluded" IPs are those that you don't want NetHole to hard capture.
 This is only necessary with the -h option.

 ---------------------------